"There's got to be some changes. Get it together, gonna be a lot of rearranging" R

 Disc 3 - Voodoo Chile, Come On (part 1) (alternate take), Manic Depression (Winterland Arena, Oct 12, 1968 (2nd show), Machine Gun (Fillmore East, Dec 31, 1969 (2nd show), Room Full Of Mirrors (alternate mix), Angel (Home Demo, early 1968, NYC), Rainy Day Shuffle (Record Plant, NYC, June 10, 1968), Valleys Of Neptune (Electric Lady Studios, NYC, Jan, 1970/Hit Factory, NYC, Sept, 1969), Send My Love To Linda (Electric Lady Studios, NYC, Aug, 1970), South Saturn Delta (Record Plant, NYC, June 14, 1968), Dolly Dagger (Isle Of Wight Festival, Aug 30, 1970), Night Bird Flying, Hear My Train A Comin' (BBC Radio)

-An interesting box set of 3 CDs featuring a Hendrix tribute in 1988 by an American radio station.
+An interesting box set of 3 CDs featuring a Hendrix tribute in 1988 by the American radio station Westwood One.
 Note that these are not recordings especially laid down for radio shows (as with the BBC sessions) but familiar songs from Jimi's albums plus many unissued or alternate studio (and a few live) takes from the vaults, some of which found their way onto future CD releases.
 Among all the narration and interviews (many with Jimi), there are some interesting moments.
 For hard core fans only.

 Only the tracks in bold are pretty well complete and there were some interesting alternates to discover here.
 On "One Rainy Wish" we hear the complete ending after the fade out of the "Axis" master.
 The "Ladyland" outtakes are fascinating, particulalrly the alternate versions of "1983" and the "Rainy Day Shuffle" jam.